redox-os/book/src/developer-faq.md

 - Missing C, POSIX or Linux library functions in relibc
 - Runtime crashes or errors

-### Why C/C++ programs and libraries are hard and time consuming to port?
+### Why are C/C++ programs and libraries hard and time consuming to port?

 - C/C++ don't have an official, advanced and automatic dependency manager and build system which force programs and libraries to select competing build systems with different configurations (GNU Make, GNU Autotools, CMake, Meson and others), projects like [Conan](https://conan.io/) and [vcpkg](https://vcpkg.io/) tried to solve this problem but weren't adopted by most programs/libraries and lack many libraries
 - Programs and libraries need to manually manage the library versions, to workaround this some programs use bundled libraries which can difficult patching when needed
-- Some build systems lack a good cross-compilation support which require more tweaks and sometimes hacks
+- Some build systems lack good cross-compilation support which means they require more tweaks and sometimes hacks
-- As libraries are manually managed programs with many dependencies can take hours to port depending on available library documentation/configuration and developer experience
+- As libraries are manually managed programs with many dependencies, they can take hours to port depending on available library documentation/configuration and developer experience
 - Some programs and libraries have bad or lacking documentation about build instructions and configuration

 ## Scheme Questions